 Summary in a Sentence: An original, highly engaging work of science fiction featuring the the adventures of former corporate slave Eduardo Sabat as he infiltrates the forbidden pagan "godcountry" on a remote planet on a rescue mission.

-Colleen Drippe' is one of my colleagues at the Catholic writing group I set up.
-We've exchanged several manuscripts and I've always valued her feedback.
-Unlike me, she has several published works under her belt.
-I finally read one of these when she sent me a copy of Godcountry and I was very, very enjoyable.
-Certainly professional quality work and a lot better than most of what I try from the library in the sci-fi genre.
+Colleen Drippe' is a fellow Catholic author -- one who's more actual author than "aspiring" like us here at Swords and Space so hats off to her.
+She and I (Godfrey) have exchanged several manuscripts and I've always valued her feedback.
+A while back she sent me a copy of Godcountry and it was very, very enjoyable.
+Certainly professional quality work and a lot better than most of what the library carries these days in the sci-fi genre.
 Consider supporting a Catholic author, and you'll get your money's worth with this book.

-It is out of print, however used copies are fairly easy to come by.
-Amazon.com has seven used copies available at the moment, just as one example.
+It is out of print, however Amazon still sells a Kindle version.
 Now, to the book itself, here's the summary given on Amazon and the back of the book: